GCET 2022 Syllabus for Chemistry, Physics, and Mathematics

 UNIT XIV: BIOMOLECULES

-Carbohydrates – Classification (aldoses and ketoses), oligosaccharides (sucrose, lactose, maltose), monosaccharide (glucose and fructose), D-L configuration, polysaccharides (starch, cellulose, glycogen): importance.
+Carbohydrates – Classification (aldoses and ketoses), oligosaccharides (sucrose, lactose, maltose), monosaccharides (glucose and fructose), D-L configuration, polysaccharides (starch, cellulose, glycogen): importance.

 Proteins - Elementary idea of α - amino acids, polypeptides, peptide bond, proteins, primary structure, secondary structure, tertiary structure and quaternary structure (qualitative idea only), enzymes, denaturation of proteins.
 Hormones – Elementary idea (excluding structure).
 Vitamins – Classification and functions.
 Nucleic Acids: DNA and RNA